Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 //   - The payment plan script is provided as a function rather than a validator, allowing it to be a component of larger protocols.

 // - A subscriber funds, should be associated with his own staking credentials so that he can get staking rewards even if funds are locked in the contract.

+// Check That there's no payment for the delete account should be done off-chain.

+// Don't burn the Payment NFT when unsubscribing.
+Burn it when the merchant Collects the penalty Datum.